surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 4.8.0-dev.1 =

+(TBD) Added "Twitter Card" options under the Priority Media tab in the Document SSO metabox.
+Added a pre-selected image ID when using the "Select or Upload Image" button.

 = 4.7.1 =

 (2018/07/06) Added a new WPSSO Inherit Parent Meta (aka WPSSO IPM) add-on.

-= 4.7.0 =

-(2018/07/02) Removed the "Enable Plugin Shortcode(s)" and "Enable Plugin Widgets(s)" options.
-Moved the Preview tab back to its original location in the Document SSO metabox.